emanuelmoraes-dev/dimensions/README.md

   and roles can be shuffled.
 * There are coliseums where hearts are lost to death, but the winner gains the loser's items.
-* There are divine items (extremely strong and rare) that need sacrifices to be able to have (not necessarily can be use).
+* There are divine items (extremely strong and rare) that need sacrifices (except if the character has the "Friend os the Gods" bond) to be able to have.
   Furthermore, is necessarily to have the needed attributes to be ably to equipe (not necessarily can be use).
 Maybe it is possibly to equipe a divine items without the necessary attribute, but the debuffs must be very high.
 * The quantity of divine items is very limited.
 * If the player try to take a divine item, but he is not strong enough, the item will to vanish and will back to game (probably in other location).